isolver/ECEM13_PyET/source/content/adding_et_func.rst

 Here we need to import and launch the ioHub server and set up some default values for the rest of the experiment (like how large a window we think is reasonable for fixation to be maintained)::

-    maintain_fix_pix_boundary=66.0
+    maintain_fix_pix_boundary=66.0 # pixels
-    eyetracker = False #will change if we get one! if expInfo['Eye Tracker']:
+    eyetracker =False #will change if we get one!

+    if expInfo['Eye Tracker']:
-        from psychopy.iohub import launchHubServer,EventConstants
+        from psychopy.iohub import EventConstants,ioHubConnection,load,Loader
-        io=launchHubServer()
+        from psychopy.data import getDateStr

+        # Load the specified iohub configuration file converting it to a python dict.
+        io_config=load(file(expInfo['Eye Tracker'],'r'), Loader=Loader)

+        # Add / Update the session code to be unique.
+Here we use the psychopy getDateStr() function for session code generation
+        session_info=io_config.get('data_store').get('session_info')
+        session_info.update(code="S_%s"%(getDateStr()))

+        # Create an ioHubConnection instance, which starts the ioHubProcess, and informs it of the requested devices and their configurations.
+        io=ioHubConnection(io_config)

         iokeyboard=io.devices.keyboard
         mouse=io.devices.mouse
-        if io.getDevice('eyetracker'):
+        if io.getDevice('tracker'):
-            eyetracker=io.getDevice('eyetracker')
-        display_gaze=False #decide whether to show the current gaze location x,y=0,0 #will be changed later
+            eyetracker=io.getDevice('tracker')

+            # Run the eye tracker setup routine.

+            win.winHandle.minimize()
+            eyetracker.runSetupProcedure()
+            win.winHandle.activate()
+            win.winHandle.maximize()

+        display_gaze=False
+        x,y=0,0

 Notes:
     - We only import ioHub and set it up if it will be needed!
+    - We perform the eye tracker setup procedure.
     - We should create initial values here for things that will be updated during the script (like the current x,y so that other parts of the script won't throw an error if they use them before the first time the true values are determined)
-    - the

 Begin the Routine
 ~~~~~~~~~~~~~~~~~~~~~~~~~